The Perils Of Asking “Are You Doing Okay?”

 The Men Are Not Okay, And Neither Are Many Women

-To spell it out, the unspoken social norm is : no one should say things that might somehow question a man’s strength, no matter what their intentions.
-And here I can already hear wails of protest.
-“Let’s turn it around!”
+But, as some will note, it doesn’t stop there.
+From here at my desk I can really almost hear wails of “Let’s turn it around!”
 “What if it were a man asking a woman in a sincere tone if a woman was doing okay?
 Women are so touchy they might have all glared at the man, too!!!
 Both sides do it!!!”

 Yes, Both Sides Do It

-And really, that is part of the point, I mutter to myself, though I don’t kid myself that saying that will calm many people down.
-Because again: A human politely asked another human if they were doing okay.
+The main point is really this: A human politely asked another human if they were doing okay.
 And that human got glares for asking the question, and we all understand why the glares happened.
-And yes, it was “conventionally” gendered, but even if it -had- been women glaring at a man, it would have been an indictment of how utterly uncool it is to presume to ask people questions based on them -possibly- being in a vulnerable position.
+And yes, it was “conventionally” gendered, but even if it -had- been women glaring at a man who asked if someone was alright, it still would have been an indictment of how utterly uncool it is to presume to ask people questions based on them -possibly- being in a vulnerable position.